cosmos/ibc-apps/cosmwasm/polytone/packages/polytone/src/handshake/README.md

 ["proto3-CosmosMsg", "JSON-CosmosMsg"]
 ```

-A selection method that prefered JSON would return:
+A selection method that preferred JSON would return:

 ```
 ["JSON-CosmosMsg"]